excess-c64/lib1541img/README.md

 To build html documentation, you will need *Doxygen* installed on your system.
 Then use

-    make docs
+    make html

-This will create a full html documentation of the library's API in `doc/html`.
+This will create a full html documentation of the library's API.
+The html documentation is also installed with `make install` if it has been built before.

 ## Static linking